yi-xuan-97/React-Skills-Intern-Skills-Test-3/README.md

 Main page && Thoughts page :
 -Need to click on navbar twice to show the news.

+main.js
+Page that showed up when open the site, click on "WINKLEVOSS CAPITAL" twice to let the news shows up

 Portfolio page:
--Doesn't show the gallery at the first time, need to open/close "inspect" to let the gallery shows
+-Doesn't show the gallery at the first time, need to open/close "inspect" to let the gallery shows OR simply change the size of the windows